Azure/arc_jumpstart_docs/docs/azure_jumpstart_ag/contoso_hypermarket/shopper_insights/_index.md

 linkTitle: Shopper Insights using computer vision
 ---

-## Enhance store operations and boost sales with AI-enhanced shopper insights
+# Enhance store operations and boost sales with AI-enhanced shopper insights

+## Overview

 Contoso Hypermarket uses computer vision to enhance the customer in-store experience and to provide advanced business insights that can make store operations more efficient, increase sales, and streamline operations.
 In-store cameras detect shopper behavior such as foot traffic, time spent in certain zones of the store, and shopper-specific identifiers that personalize the shopping experience.